-- Policy and regulations that govern the I/DD Waiver program require eligible individuals to have a diagnosis of mental retardation, or a related condition, which constitutes a severe and chronic disability with concurrent substantial deficits in three of the six major life areas prior to age 22.
+- 1) Policy and regulations that govern the I/DD Waiver program require eligible individuals to have a diagnosis of mental retardation, or a related condition, which constitutes a severe and chronic disability with concurrent substantial deficits in three of the six major life areas prior to age 22.
 Substantial deficits are defined on standardized measures of adaptive behavior scores as three (3) standard deviations below the mean or less than one (1) percentile when derived from Non-MR normative populations, or in the average range or equal to or below the seventy-fifth (75) percentile when derived from MR normative populations.
 The presence of substantial deficits must be supported not only by the relevant test scores, but also by narrative descriptions contained in the documentation submitted for review.
-Therefore, an eligible score on administer test must first be identified and then supported by the narrative documentation. - 2) Based on a review of the clinical information submitted during the hearing, the Claimant failed to meet the eligibility standard because substantial deficits were not support by relevant test scores in three of the six major life areas concerning the functionality criteria. - 3) Whereas, the Claimant failed to meet the functionality criteria as set forth by governing policy, medical eligibility for participation in the Medicaid I/DD Waiver program cannot be established.
+Therefore, an eligible score on administered test must first be identified and then supported by the narrative documentation. - 2) Based on a review of the clinical information submitted during the hearing, the Claimant was awarded a substantial deficit in the area of Learning.
+However the Claimant did not demonstrate substantial deficits, which were supported by relevant test scores and narrative documentation, in three of the six major life areas according to the functionality criteria.
+While the Claimant achieved an eligible score in community use, a subcomponent of Capacity for Independent Living, the totality of evidence in the remaining subcomponents of this life area, community use, home living, health and safety, leisure and social skills failed to meet the eligibility standard for a deficit in the contested life area.
+Because the Claimant failed to meet the functionality criteria as set forth by governing policy, medical eligibility for participation in the Medicaid I/DD Waiver program cannot be established.